-This solid financial performance is further underpinned by the Group's ability to generate cash flow from operations which was \$91.2 million and free cash flow of \$63.7 million after adjusting for the repayment of lease liabilities.
-Hansen's ability to generate cash in the current environment further underscores the strength it has enabling it to invest in its products and fund acquisitions.
+This solid financial performance is further underpinned by the Group's ability to generate cash flow from operations, which was \$91.2 million and free cash flow of \$63.7 million after adjusting for the repayment of lease liabilities.
+Hansen's ability to generate cash in the current environment further underscores the strength it has, enabling it to invest in its products and fund acquisitions.

-In the past 10+ years, we have consistently delivered EBITDA margins greater than 25 percent.
+In the past 10-plus years, we have consistently delivered EBITDA margins greater than 25%.
 And this year, we are proud to report this is no exception.

-EBITDA is a non-IFRS term that relates to earnings before interest, tax, depreciation and amortisation and excluding net foreign exchange gains (losses).
+- EBITDA is a non-IFRS term that relates to earnings before interest, tax, depreciation and amortisation and excluding net foreign exchange gains (losses).
 AASB 16 Leases (AASB 16) has been applied to FY17 to FY19 to reflect an estimated impact of the adoption of this standard.
-AASB 16 has been adopted by the Group in FY2020.
-Non-recurring items have been excluded from each year, where applicable.

-FY21 Operating Revenue and FY21 Underlying EBITDA includes the impact to revenue and reported EBITDA of a one-off licence revenue amount of \$21m.
+AASB 16 has been adopted by the Group in FY20.
+Non-recurring items have been excluded from each year, where applicable. - FY21 operating revenue and FY21 underlying EBITDA include the impact to revenue and reported EBITDA of a one-off licence revenue of \$21m.